Space of orders with finite Cantor-Bendixson rank: Construction of Gn

 \section{Construction of \texorpdfstring{$G_n$}{Gn}}

+In this section, we will be generalizing the work of Buttsworth and following the notation found in \cite{buttsworth1971}.
 We begin by constructing our family of orderable groups.
 Let $A$ be the additive group of dyadic rationals, that is, Let $X$ be a subset of $A$ defined by Fix an integer $n\geq 2$.
 For each integer $1\leq i\leq n$, we will define the group $H^i$.
 For all $z\in\Z$ and $x\in X$, let $H^i_{z,x}$ be copies of the group $(\Q,+)$.
 For each $z\in \Z$, define the direct sum

 First, we want to construct a semidirect product $M_n = P_n \rtimes A$.
 To do this, let us first fix some notation.
 We will write $h_{z,x}^{i,r} \in H_{z,x}^i$ to denote the number $r\in\Q$.
 If $r=1$, we will usually write $h_{z,x}^{i}$ instead of $h_{z,x}^{i,1}$.
 Let $\lambda^\alpha$ for $\alpha \in A$ denote an arbitrary element of $A$ and let $\zeta^\beta$ for $\beta\in\Z$ denote an arbitrary element of $\Z$.
 Fix a collection of distinct prime numbers $p_1,\ldots,p_n$.
 To construct our semidirect product we define a group action of each element of $A$ on the elements $h_{z,x}^{i,r}$.
 The action is defined as where $m\leq x+\alpha2^z<m+1$ for $m\in\Z$.
 Of course, this action is only defined on the basic components of $P_n$ but we can extend this action to the whole group $P_n$ componentwise.
 It can be checked that this action defines a group homomorphism from $A$ into $\aut(P_n)$, thus we can construct the semidirect product $M_n = P_n \rtimes A$.
 Next, we define an action on $M_n$ by $\Z$ via